Hiking through woods by a stream and wandering through meadows looking for spring wildflowers is the perfect day for me.

 I wore Levis jeans (here), a gray tee from Chico’s (mine is about four years old), with a navy vest from Chico’s. (in black here) I was glad I brought that white cotton cardigan (above) from Cali & York a few years ago.
 (Similar sweater here.)
 The New Balance shoes are here.
 Similar sunglasses are here.

 The highlight of the day came as we were leaving the Cove.
-We saw a young black bear sitting in a tree pulling limbs down to him so that he could eat the leaves.
+We saw a young black bear sitting in a tree pulling limbs down so that he could eat the leaves.
 He didn’t seem to mind that those humans were getting way too close to him.
 The red arrow marks the location of the bear!
 I didn’t take the same risk, so my photo below of him is zoomed in from a safer distance.

 Live a long and happy life, safe from tourists and cars young bear.